 The nozzle at the end of the spray wand is there to help you accomplish three things that determine success in pest control: volume of liquid flow required per minute; spray pattern (flat-fan, cone, spray angle); and droplet size.
 Chemical labels usually do not indicate the type of nozzle you need to use.
 Choosing the wrong nozzle may not only lead to waste of chemical applied, it may also lead to ineffective pest control.
 With backpack sprayers, most commonly used nozzles are either flat-fan or cone type, as shown in the picture below.
 There are fittings available to put two nozzles on a wand, and nozzles also available to produce a number of solid streams (the yellow nozzle shown in below).

-Variable pattern nozzles (shown in the figure on the left, below) are most popular with hand can sprayers, but it is also used with backpack sprayers.
+Variable pattern nozzles (shown in the figure on the left, below) are most popular with hand can sprayers, but they are also used with backpack sprayers.
 By twisting the nozzle in one or the other direction, the spray pattern can be changed from a single solid stream of large droplets with a narrow fan angle or smaller droplets with a wide spray angle, as shown in the figure on the right.

 Nozzle choice is sometimes determined by the type of spraying you are doing.
 For example, if you are doing band spraying, meaning your target is in a row (like a row of vegetables, or tree seedlings) within a certain width, you would want to choose an “even flat-fan” nozzle that is designed to provide a uniform (“even”) coverage of the chemical sprayed across the complete band width.
 If you are doing broadcast spraying to cover a wide area, then a regular flat-fan nozzle is best for application of fertilizers and herbicides.
 A cone nozzle is likely to produce better results when applying fungicides or insecticides because it produces somewhat smaller droplets than a comparable size flat-fan nozzle.
 However, because it produces relatively higher number of small drift-prone droplets, you need to pay more attention to drift when using cone nozzles.
-For detailed information on nozzle selection (type and size) for different applications, read the OSU Extension fact sheet FABE-529 “Selecting the Best Nozzle for the Job” available online at ohioline.osu.edu/factsheet/fabe-529.
+For detailed information on nozzle selection (type and size) for different applications, read the OSU Extension fact sheet FABE-528 “Selecting the Best Nozzle for the Job” available online at ohioline.osu.edu/factsheet/fabe-528.

 Maintain Proper Pressure